mouuff/go-rocket-update/README.md

 *The gopher in this image was created by [Takuya Ueda][tu], licensed under [Creative Commons 3.0 Attributions license][cc3-by].*

 ## Features
-* Flexible way to provide updates (ex: using Github!)
+* Flexible way to provide updates (ex: using Github or Gitlab!)
 * Cross platform support (Mac, Linux, Arm, and Windows)
 * RSA signature verification
 * Tooling to generate and verify signatures